 Later on we will discuss this celebration a little more, for now we will take a tour of some of the states that house the places that have witnessed the fact that every September 16 we celebrate the independence of Mexico.

-We will start with the state of Querétaro, Mexico: in this state is the Corregidora house, located in the Plaza de Armas, which is currently the State Government Palace.
-In this house, owned by the corregidores of this state, Josefa Ortiz de Domínguez and Miguel Domínguez, they met to create a committee in favor of New Spain reaching its independence.
-These boards were called “the Conspiracy of Querétaro”; which was discovered on September 12 and punished with jail.
+We will start with the state of Querétaro, in Mexico: in this state is located the house of the CorregidoraThe house is located in the Plaza de Armas, which is currently the state government building.
+In this house, property of the corregidores of this state, Josefa Ortiz de Domínguez and Miguel Domínguez, they met to create a committee in favour of the independence of New Spain.

 We also have the state of Guanajuato, Mexico:

-The Alhóndiga de Granaditas in the state of Guanajuato, served as protection to the Spanish army, which sought to protect themselves from the insurgent troops of Miguel Hidalgo.
-To help the insurgents win the battle, Juan José de los Reyes Martínez "El Pípila”, burned the entrance door to the compound and this served for them to enter and subdue the Spanish army.
+The Alhóndiga of GranaditasThe fortress, located in the state of Guanajuato, served as a protection for the Spanish army, which sought to protect itself from the insurgent troops of Miguel Hidalgo.
+To help the insurgents win the battle, Juan José de los Reyes Martínez "El Pípila" burned down the gate of the enclosure, which allowed them to enter and subdue the Spanish army.